r0bertgabriel/macros-text/README.md

 # Clean Text Clipboard

-This project provides a Python script that cleans text from the clipboard by removing unnecessary spaces from text extracted from PDFs.
-The goal is to make it easier to handle pasted text from PDFs, making it more readable and ready for use in other applications.
+This project provides a Python script that cleans text from the clipboard by removing unnecessary spaces from text extracted from PDFs (principally but not exclusively).
+The goal is to make it easier to handle pasted text, making it more readable and ready for use in other applications.

 ## Description